 We are a ranch (some say a funny farm) in the Cariboo region of British Columbia, Canada.
 We have 200 acres near Lac La Hache, and are surrounded on all sides by government owned forests open for public recreation.
 Our dry, sunny climate makes for the privilege of a life lived mostly outdoors.
 We are 1hr flight or 6hrs drive north of Vancouver.
 We raise all natural, free-ranged, cows, pigs and sheep.
 We also have chickens, horses, livestock dogs and a donkey.
 We have 3 fun loving, active boys, 18yrs and 13yr old twins.

+We are travellers ourselves and home school our kids so we are always looking to both provide and accept opportunities for life experience and cultural diversity.
 We have had wonderful experiences with local and international visitors and would like to expand that part of our lives.
 Our focus is on providing an opportunity for someone to learn our way of life and for us to learn from you so individuals of all skill types are welcome although a reasonable level of physical fitness and good health are a must.
 Special knowledge and skills are not required but common sense and a good work ethic go a very long way.

-Help in the house
+Help around the house

-It can also be very quiet at the ranch sometimes so applicants best suited enjoy both the hustle and bustle of busy ranch life but are also able to enjoy the peace and relaxation of country life when it presents itself.
+It can also be very quiet at the ranch so applicants best suited enjoy both the hustle and bustle of busy ranch life but are able to enjoy the peace and relaxation of country life when it presents itself.